weewx/weewx/docs_src/quickstarts/pip.md

 [_Troubleshooting pip installs_](https://github.com/weewx/weewx/wiki/pip-troubleshooting)
 for help.

-!!!
-Note
-    If you plan to use MySQL or MariaDB with `sha256_password` or `caching_sha2_password` authentication, you will also need to install the module `cryptography`.
-On some operating systems this can be a bit of a struggle, but the following usually works.
-The key step is to update `pip` before trying the install.

-    ```{.shell .copy}
-    # Activate the WeeWX virtual environment
-    source ~/weewx-venv/bin/activate
-    # Make sure pip is up-to-date
-    python3 -m pip install pip --upgrade
-    # Install cryptography
-    python3 -m pip install cryptography
-    ```

 ## Provision a new station

 While the instructions above install WeeWX, they do not set up the